 - Travel in a first-class air-conditioned touring coach

 - 9 nights specially selected hotel accommodation

 - Hotel porterage (1 bag per person)

-- 16 Meals – including breakfast daily (B), 2 lunches – one in a labyrinth of ancient Etruscan caves and one on a tree shaded terrace overlooking the Lazio countryside (L) and 5 dinners including an ancient Badia Abbey dinner, in a Val d’Orcia farm house and private farewell dinner in our palatial villa (D)
+- 16 Meals – including breakfast daily (B), 2 lunches – one in a labyrinth of ancient Etruscan caves and one on a tree shaded terrace overlooking the Lazio countryside (L) and 5 dinners including a Val d’Orcia farm house and private farewell dinner in our palatial villa (D)